A Very Basic Introduction to SEO

 A few things to help you sound like you know about SEO:

 Keywords in SEO

 A great way of getting the search engines to know your website is relevant is to put specific, related keywords in your URL (website address) and throughout your website pages.
 The practice of identifying which phrases are appearing on search engines, and then including them within your site, will quickly attract the people who are searching around these specific topics.

-If your keywords don’t match up to your website, you could be missing valuable traffic, and that’s no good if you want your website to succeed!
+If your keywords don’t match up to the overall subject of your website, you could be missing valuable traffic.
+Better to attract the right people who will actually be interested in your site.

 Title Tags in SEO

 Once your keywords are sorted you have to think about title tags, which are very important for getting your website recognised.
 Title tags are the first place that search engines look, to try and understand what your website page is all about.

 This is displayed as a little preview snippet for a given website in the google results page.
 If your title tags are relevant and the search engines like them, then they will have a greater visibility which generally means you’ll get a higher click-through rate (more people clicking on your listing).